jessepav/lacygoill-wiki-backup/fzf.md

 ## History
 ### --history=HISTORY_FILE

 Load search history  from the specified file and update  the file on completion.
-When enabled, <kbd>C-n</kbd> and <kbd>C-p</kbd> are automatically remapped to `next-history` and `previous-history`.
+When enabled, `C-n`  and `C-p` are automatically remapped  to `next-history` and `previous-history`.

 ### --history-size=N